 Ellis Island National Museum of Immigration/Statue of Liberty

 While Ellis Island is technically located in both Jersey City and New York City, the island is still super close to Liberty State Park and is home to the Ellis Island National Museum of Immigration.
-The museum explores the story of immigration in the US between the years of 1892 through present time.
-There are many different features inside the museum, including an interactive area called The American Family Immigration History Center, where you can look at old passenger records and try to see when your own family came to America, as well as The American Flag of Faces, a display of faces uploaded by individuals that make up a montage of the flag.
+The museum explores the tale of immigration in the US starting from 1892 all the way to the present.
+There are many different features inside the museum, including an interactive area called The American Family Immigration History Center, where you can look at old passenger records and try to see when your own ancestors came to America, as well as The American Flag of Faces, a display of faces uploaded by individuals that make up a montage of the flag.
 There’s no way you can visit Ellis Island without seeing the Statue of Liberty, or vice versa, so make sure you put a whole day aside to exploring these two islands.

 Museum of Russian Art